 If you earn $ 55,000 a year living in Ontario, Canada, you will be taxed at $ 12,490.
 This means your net salary will be $ 42,510 per year or $ 3,542 per month.
 Your average rate is 22.7%, and your marginal rate is 34.3%.
 This marginal rate means that your immediate additional income will be taxed at that rate.
 For example, a $ 100 salary increase will be taxed at $ 34.33, so your net salary will only increase by $ 65.67.

-In addition to the federal income tax, provincial or territorial income tax must be calculated and paid.
+In addition to the federal income tax, provincial or territorial income taxes must also be calculated and paid.
 In addition to federal credits, you may also be entitled to provincial or territorial credits.
-Provincial and territorial governments are developing their own tax laws and policies; however, the Canada Revenue Agency (CRA) collects and administers individual income taxes on behalf of provincial and territorial governments (excluding the province of Quebec).
+Provincial and territorial governments are developing their own tax laws and policies.
+However, the Canada Revenue Agency (CRA) collects and administers individual income taxes on behalf of provincial and territorial governments (excluding the province of Quebec).
 The CRA also manages various provincial and territorial programs.
 As an ex-pat, you may be limited in the amount you can apply to certain provincial or territorial non-refundable tax credits.
 If you have reduced your entitlement to certain non-refundable federal tax credits, you must reduce your entitlement to the corresponding provincial or territorial non-refundable tax credit in the same way.
-Accountants provide great help with this kind of stuff, you should be in contact with them.
+Accountants provide great help with this kind of stuff.
+You should be in contact with them.

 The CPP earnings cap is set each January based on the average salary increase in Canada.
 In 2019, the maximum CPP earnings limit was $57,400.
 If you are self-employed, you pay a full 10.2%.
 Your contributions are based on your net business income (after expenses).
 The contribution rate for this retirement income is 10.2% (9.9% for the basic or original CPP and 0.3% for the CPP improvements, which started on January 1, 2019); the contribution is split equally between the employee and the employer.
 The maximum basic CPP contribution for employers and employees in 2019 is $ 2,748.90.
 For those who are self-employed, the maximum contribution is $ 5,497.80.
 For those who are self-employed, they should have documents given to a bookkeeping person so these should be in safe hands.